kidalonious/startup/conflictTest.md

 # Text for the File
 This is a test file for understanding GitHub better.

-This was added in GitHub
+This was changed in GitHub